Wisconsin law states that a school board may grant a high school diploma to a pupil who has not satisfied the credit requirements if:

 Wisconsin school districts can now apply for permission to prepare students for the HSED through their alternative education programs provided the student will be awarded the traditional high school diploma.
 The school district will be using the HSED to measure proficiency in lieu of credits and students are required to meet other graduation requirements in school policy such as community service, high school graduation test, teacher recommendation, and academic preparedness.

-This new opportunity, GED Option #2 (GEDO #2), requires interested districts to submit an application (PI 8201) provide a narrative, and send signed assurances to Beth Lewis at DPI.
+This new opportunity, GED Option #2 (GEDO #2), requires interested districts to submit an application (PI 8201) provide a narrative, and send signed assurances to Sherry Holly at DPI.

 Office Operations Associate